 Shaun has been with Law Squared since early 2017 and oversees our Brisbane office.
-He draws on his broad corporate and commercial experience to assist, mentor and guide our startup, entrepreneurial and high-growth business clients reach their full potential.
-He spends most of his time at Law Squared helping clients navigate the exciting world of private capital raising and managing their director and shareholder relationships.
+He draws on his broad corporate and commercial experience to assist, mentor and guide our startup, entrepreneurial and high-growth business clients to their full potential.
+He spends most of his time at Law Squared helping his clients to navigate the exciting world of private capital raising and managing their director and shareholder relationships.

 When not working directly for his clients, Shaun can be found presenting to entrepreneurs at various co-working spaces and universities.
 His passion for education and drive to positively motivate his clients, both fledgling and established, perhaps stems from a not-so-secret admiration of Robin Williams' character in Dead Poets Society.